MiguelMorgado2/BASE-PROJECT-NPM-/README.md

 - Type Aliases: Help define the kinds of data you’re working with, such as page IDs, element locators, or mock payloads.
 - Mappings: Create connections between different pieces of data, such as page elements and their locators or mock requests and their responses.
-- Configurations: Provide settings and error-handling rules for your automation framework, making it easier to maintain and scale your project.
+- Configurations: Provide settings and error-handling rules for our automation framework, making it easier to maintain and scale our project.

 **Conclusion:**